ArduPilot/ardupilot_wiki/common/source/docs/common-rpm.rst

     :target: ../_images/Installed_Hall_Effect_Sensor.jpg
     :width: 240px

-The three wires should then be plugged into flight controller.
+The three wires should then be plugged into autopilot.
 This is commonly done using a standard servo plug.
 Ground to Gnd, Vcc to 5V, and the signal line needs to be attached to a GPIO pin.
 On most smaller boards this will be any one of the PWM pins on the servo rail.
 On a Pixhawk this must be one of the AUX ports.
 For reasons explained later it is recommended to use the highest number pin first.
 E.g. AUX 6 on a Pixhawk Cube or PWM 9 on an F405-Wing.